 It is very important to understand if you are being criminally investigated by HMRC.
 If you suspect you are or shortly will be the subject to a criminal investigation please read our guide to HMRC Criminal Investigations and COP9.

 Our staff are specialists at advising on HMRC Tax Investigations.
 Due to the complex nature of this work we do offer initial fixed fee consultations.
-If you would like to have a confidential discussion with one of our specialist member of our team, please either make an Online Enquiry or call us directly on 01908 414990 and we will be pleased to help you.
+For a confidential free discussion, call us today on 01908 414990, alternatively emails us at Hello@altion-law.co.uk or complete our Free Enquiry Form and we will call you back.